jhxie/CMPUT333/lab1/INSTRUCTIONS.md

 You are given an encrypted file ([`ciphertext1`](./part1/ciphertext1)).
-You know that the plaintext that was encrypted was a text file and that it was encrypted using a variation of the Vigenﻡ؛­ﻡ؛∞ﻗ┤ﻸﻡ؛­ﻡ؛∞ﻗ½½re cipher.
+You know that the plaintext that was encrypted was a text file and that it was encrypted using a variation of the Vigenère cipher.
 The key can be a combination of any printable ASCII characters.
 The way the encryption takes place between a single plaintext byte, `p`, and a single key byte, `k`, to produce a single ciphertext byte, `c`, can be summarized as follows:
 First we split the key byte into the lower 4 bits (`kl`) and the higher 4 bits (`kh`).
 We split the plaintext byte to its lower 4 bits (`pl`) and